A book that emphasized the concept of wildlife habitat for a generation of students and professionals is now available to even more readers.

 "Habitat" is probably the most common term in ecological research.
 Elementary school students are introduced to the term, college students study the concept in depth, hunters make their plans based on it, nature explorers chat about the different types, and land managers spend enormous time and money modifying and restoring habitats.
-Although a broad swath of people now have some notion of what habitat is—opening up ample opportunity for further education and conservation—the scientific community has by and large failed to define it concretely, despite repeated attempts in the literature to come to meaningful conclusions regarding what habitat is and how we should study, manipulate, and ultimately conserve it.
+Although a broad swath of people now have some notion of what habitat is, the scientific community has by and large failed to define it concretely, despite repeated attempts in the literature to come to meaningful conclusions regarding what habitat is and how we should study, manipulate, and ultimately conserve it.

 Key concepts and items in the book include:

-• The necessity of moving away from vague and inconsistent perspectives to more rigorous and standard conceptual definitions of wildlife and their habitat.
+• Rigorous and standard conceptual definitions of wildlife and their habitat.

 • A discussion of the essential integration of population demographics and population persistence with the concept of habitat.

 • The importance of carryover and lag effects, behavioral processes, genetics, and species interactions to our understanding of habitat.

 • An examination of spatiotemporal heterogeneity, realized through fragmentation, disruption to eco-evolutionary processes, and alterations to plant and animal assemblages.

 • An explanation of how anthropogenic effects alter population size and distribution (isolation), genetic processes, and species diversity (including exotic plants and animals).

 • Advocacy of proactive management and conservation through predictive modeling, restoration, and monitoring.